- Select your month

 Avg temp for October in Dublin13.6 °C

-Rainfall on Average for June in Dublin65.2 mm
+Rainfall on Average for August in Dublin72.5 mm

 Dublin is the charm-packed capital city of the Republic of Ireland.
 Settling on the east coast, it lays out cathedrals, colleges, whisky distilleries and music pubs all within throwing distance of the rushing water of the River Liffey.

 Dublin has always been a city of thinkers and talkers – which makes for a great entertainment scene.
 Theatres reinvent Samuel Beckett plays, while comedy shows head for Temple Bar.
 Meanwhile, a pub isn’t a pub unless it’s got a band in the corner.

 Best of all, Dublin is only an hour’s flight away from Doncaster.

 How long is the flight from Doncaster to Dublin?

 Just over 1 hour long.